 - You will notice a change in the elasticity of your hair.

-- Besides strengthening your hair roots, blood circulation in your scalp is made stronger when you drink the awesome kale juice.
+- Besides strengthening your hair roots, the benefits of kale also includes improving the blood circulation in your scalp.

 Thus, the growth rate of your hair increases.